JimBuzbee/matter-controller/README.md

     MatterControllerLibrary.readOnOff(nodeId, endpoint, (value) =>
        console.log(`The device state is ${value}`
      );
+To command the OnOff device:

+    MatterControllerLibrary.controlOnOffDevice(nodeId, endpoint, "on");

-Or to set the intensity level of a Dimmable Light to 50% :
+To set the intensity level of a Dimmable Light to 50% :

     MatterControllerLibrary.setLevel(nodeId, endpoint, 127);